 The following is a list of the best European NBA players over the years, in no particular order.

 Note: I have excluded Victor Wembanyama as he just got drafted on June 22, 2023.
+I will continue to monitor his performance.

 1. Giannis Antetokounmpo (Greece)